brakmic/Keycloak_Templating_Environment/README.md

 ### Watcher

-**Watcher** service is used to watch over the `themes` directory and restart Keycloak each time it gets changed.This way one can introduce new themes without needing to restart everything manually.
+**Watcher** service is used to watch over the `themes` directory and restart Keycloak each time it gets changed.
+This way one can introduce new themes without manual restarts.

 ### MailDev

 **MailDev** is a service for mimicking e-mail delivery.
-This is especially useful when testing Keycloak's `forgot password` functionality.
+This is especially useful when testing Keycloak's `forgot password` and similar functionalities.

 ### CertSetup

 **CertSetup** generates certificates and keystores for Keycloak.
-It stops automatically after successful completion.
+It stops automatically after a successful completion.

 ---